bagisto/bagisto-docs/src/theme-development/vite-powered-theme-assets.md

 ```

 ::: tip Where the real tokens live
 The values above are a subset of the stock storefront's.
-Open `packages/Webkul/Shop/src/Resources/assets/css/app.css` (current) or `packages/Webkul/Shop/tailwind.config.js` (2.4) to copy the complete breakpoint, colour and font list so your theme's utilities line up with the components you reuse.
+Open `packages/Webkul/Shop/src/Resources/assets/css/app.css` (2.5) or `packages/Webkul/Shop/tailwind.config.js` (2.4) to copy the complete breakpoint, colour and font list so your theme's utilities line up with the components you reuse.
 :::

 ## Configure Asset Compilation